 This type of competitive analysis will only help inform you on alternative ideas and tactics that can influence your own fitness blog marketing.

 Being engaged in your niche industry is a great way to stay on top of trends and continue to be creative with your own blogging.

 While you’re looking to better market your fitness blog, consider DailyStory.
-Our digital marketing platform integrates with MindBody and Rhinofit to better serve fitness studios and gyms and offers such features as SMS text message marketing, email marketing, automation, dynamic audience segmentations and more.
-Schedule your free demo with us today.
+Our digital marketing platform integrates with Mindbody and Rhinofit to better serve fitness studios and gyms and offers such features as SMS text message marketing, email marketing, automation, dynamic audience segmentations and more.